bsmg/beat-saber-community-wiki/modding/example-mod.md

 >***Hold up!*** This section is borked.
 Expect this section to change quite a bit, and potentially one more section added before this one.
 {.is-danger}

->If you are having trouble using `TextMeshPro`, add `using TMPro;` at the top of your file, or add it as a reference if that doesn't work.
+>If you are having trouble using `TextMeshProUGUI` or `BeatSaberUI.CreateText`, add `using TMPro;` and `using CustomUI.BeatSaber` at the top of your file, or add them as a reference if that doesn't work.
 {.is-warning}

-In this function, let's create a new `GameObject` variable, and have it create a new GameObject.
+Now we will create a helper function to create viewers for our data.
+It'll have a Vector2 position variable, a `List<int>` that holds our cut scores, and a `label` string as our parameters.

-Next, we'll disable this GameObject.
-Why?
-The newest Beat Saber update changed how text is displayed, and text will not display when using the previous method.
-This is simply a workaround for it.
+Let's start with the data first.
+We will utilize CustomUI's `CreateText` function to automatically create text, and assign that to a `TextMeshProUGUI` variable.
+We'll assign the Canvas we made before as our RectTransform (We can safely cast `Transform` to `RectTransform`).
+We'll not give it any text for now, and then give it the `Vector2` position.
+Remember, since we had to scale down our Canvas object to make text not appear large, we'll have to scale the position variable up by 10.

-We'll then create our new `TextMeshPro` variable, and attach the TextMeshPro to our GameObject.
 We can set the `text` value using a sneaky trick.
 Using a `List<int>`s built in function, we can grab the average from the list, and pass it to `ToString()`.
-We can also pass in a formatter into `ToString()` and format it to 2 decimal places.
-Let's set the `fontSize` to3 and the alignment to `TextAlignmentOptions.Center`.
-Finally, let's set the position of the TextMeshPro via its `rectTransform`, and set it to our `position` parameter.
-Finally, we can reactivate our GameObject, and text should display as usual.
+We can also pass in a formatter into `ToString()` and format it to 2 decimal places, like so: `ToString("0:00")`.
+Let's set the `fontSize` to 3 and the alignment to `TextAlignmentOptions.Center`.

 ![Helper Function](/uploads/modding-example-v-2/14-update.png "Helper Function Part 1")

 But wait!
 Let's add a label using our `label` parameter.
 We will mainly be copy and pasting our previous code, but there will be some differences.

-Let's create a new GameObject that will hold our label, again disabling it in the very next line.
-The `text` will be the `label` parameter, and the `fontSize` will be 2.
-Let's parent this TextMeshPro to the `viewer` TextMeshPro.
-We will finally set its `localPosition` a little bit above the actual `viewer`.
-Now we can re-enable it.
+We can simply pass in the `label` parameter into `BeatSaberUI.CreateText`.
+As for  `fontSize`, let's decrease that down to 2.
+Let's add a little bit of an offset to this text, so lets add a `Vector2` to our position parameter before scaling it up.

-Let's finally add the two GameObjects we created to the `List<GameObject>` we created a little while back.
+Let's finally add the GameObjects we created to the `List<GameObject>` we created a little while back by doing `viewer.gameObject` and `labelTMPro.gameObject`.

 ![Helper Function 2](/uploads/modding-example-v-2/15-update.png "Helper Function Part 2: Electric Boogaloo")